Smart Speakers & Audio

 Remote controls and menu interface screenshots

-• Want better HDR tone-mapping and streaming apps in one box
+• Prefer superior HDR tone mapping and built-in streaming apps in one convenient device.

 Table summarizing strengths of each player UBP-X800M2 vs Panasonic DP-UB820